istiak8empire/Hands-on-Project-of-Verilog-HDL/README.md

 # Hands-on-Project-of-Verilog-HDL

-# Verilog HDL: Modeling, Simulation and Synthesis

 Verilog HDL is a hardware description language that models electronic systems.
 It is widely used in designing and verifying digital circuits at various levels of abstraction.

 ## A. Modelling:

 1. **Behavioral Modelling:** Describes the circuit's functionality without concern for hardware implementation.
 It focuses on the input-output behavior.

-2. **Dataflow Modelling:** Describes the flow of data through the circuit using continuous assignments.
+2. **Dataflow Modelling:** Describes the data flow through the circuit using continuous assignments.

 3. **Structural Modelling:** Describes the circuit in terms of components and their interconnections, similar to a schematic diagram.